PhotonVision/photonvision-docs/source/docs/hardware/customhardware.rst

 Configuration
 -------------

 By default, PhotonVision attempts to make minimal assumptions of the hardware it runs on.
-However, it may be configured to enable more functionality.
+However, it may be configured to enable custom LED control, branding, and other functionality.

 ``hardwareConfig.json`` is the location for this configuration.
 It is included when settings are exported, and can be uploaded as part of a .zip, or on its own.